 It is impossible to imagine Paris without football.
-In far 1897, the French capital had quite a lot football clubs.
+In far 1897, the French capital had quite a lot of football clubs.
 Later, there were two teams, RCF Paris and Red Star Saint-Ouen, that glorified Paris.
 However, in 1970 two clubs (FC Paris and Stade Saint-Germain FC) joined and created a new team called Paris Saint-Germain or just PSG.
 In such great cities as Paris, the residents were tired of waiting for remarkable victories at the club level.
-Therefore, after gathering 20,000 signatures of Parisians, Guy Cresan, Fernand Sastre, Pierre-Etienne Guyot and Henri Patrell began to form the club.
+Therefore, after gathering 20,000 signatures of Parisians, Guy Cresan, Fernand Sastre, Pierre-Etienne Guyot, and Henri Patrell began to form the club.
 May 30, 1970, the Football Federation of France enrolled PSG in the second division of the championship.

 PSG logo history

 A blue ball and a red boat, the symbol of Paris that were placed on one of the hexagons, represented the very first emblem of PSG in 1970-1972.
 In addition, there was an inscription “Paris St. Germain Football Club” made in large red letters and placed under the ball.